borntofrappe/svelte-tutorial/README.md

 An experiment with SVG syntax and the Aldous-Broder algorithm to create an endless game in which the player moves within the boundaries of a maze to reach a goal.

 **Tags**: svg, algorithm, motion, grid, promise

+## Smart Watch

+Create a series of independent applications for a hypothetical smart watch.

+**Tags**: svg, components